Apella Capital LLC Has $2.08 Million Stake in Accenture plc (NYSE:ACN)

-Apella Capital LLC grew its holdings in Accenture plc (NYSE:ACN – Get Rating) by 4.0% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 7,809 shares of the information technology services provider’s stock after purchasing an additional 303 shares during the period.
-Apella Capital LLC’s holdings in Accenture were worth $2,084,000 as of its most recent SEC filing.
+Apella Capital LLC increased its position in Accenture plc (NYSE:ACN – Get Rating) by 4.0% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 7,809 shares of the information technology services provider’s stock after buying an additional 303 shares during the period.
+Apella Capital LLC’s holdings in Accenture were worth $2,084,000 at the end of the most recent reporting period.

 Insiders Place Their Bets